zhenyanovikov/patterns/README.md

 # Patterns

-This repository contains patterns I think the most useful in Go
+This repository contains patterns I think are most useful in Go

 ## Creational patterns